 Then you can replay this log file in Matomo which will backfill all your data: learn more in this FAQ.

 The second option requires the use of the QueuedTracking plugin with MySQL (or Redis).
-Advantage of this method is that it will be able to recover 100% of all tracking requests, while Option 1 (using server access logs) will not be able to recover the POST requests.
+An advantage of this method is that it will be able to recover 100% of all tracking requests, while Option 1 (using server access logs) will not be able to recover the POST requests.

 Steps to follow: